Administrator: Shani Charles

 Openings: 6 Predoctoral, 0 Postdoctoral

-The Predoctoral Training Program in Chemistry & Biology, supported through a grant of the National Institutes of Health (T32 GM008720), is the only interdivisional, interdisciplinary predoctoral training program at The University of Chicago.
+The Predoctoral Training Program in Chemistry & Biology, supported through a grant of the National Institutes of Health (T32 GM008720), is one of the few interdivisional, interdisciplinary predoctoral training program at The University of Chicago.
 Students are admitted to the program from both the Division of Physical Sciences and the Division of Biological Sciences.
-Students fulfill simultaneously the requirements of the program and the requirements of the program of graduate study leading to the Ph.
+Students fulfill simultaneously the requirements of the CBI program and the requirements of the program of graduate study leading to the Ph.
 D. degree in which they are enrolled.
 The main objective of the program is cross-training of students at the interface of the chemical and biological sciences with a mechanistic and synthetic focus.
-This goal is achieved through (1) satisfactory completion of two courses in the department of the other scientific discipline as electives; (2) an elective research rotation under the guidance of a participating faculty member in the other discipline upon initial appointment to the program in the Spring Quarter of the first year of graduate study; (3) coordinated mentoring of student-trainees by the primary research advisor together with a co-advisor of the other department up to the time of the final Ph.
-D. oral defense; and (4) participation in a series of monthly meetings throughout the academic year designated as “Discussions at the Interface of Chemistry & Biology" to gain acquaintance with theoretical concepts and methods.
+This goal is achieved through (1) satisfactory completion the Chemical Biology course sequence or a course offered from the department of the other scientific discipline as electives; (2) an elective research rotation under the guidance of a participating faculty member; (3) participation in a series of monthly meetings throughout the academic year designated as Advanced Chemical Tools in Biology (ACT-Bio) Lunch Seminar to gain acquaintance with theoretical concepts and methods.
 The broad scope of the interdisciplinary research interests of the faculty participating in the training program, strengthened through collaborative research projects and interactions, ensures a large variety of opportunities for meaningful cross-training experience.

 The program offers a supportive environment for training of students in cutting-edge research at the interface of chemistry and biology.